nelsonjchen/docker-quick-llama/README.md

 One template to use might be this: https://console.vast.ai/?ref_id=46153&template_id=b785ef1aede88b85cf8dd818503d2778

 In the built environment, login and install the weights accordingly to the guide.
 You can download weights with `curl -L -O` as well.
 Alternatively you can use aria2c to torrent alternative sources for the weights.

-### Vast.ai

-You should already have a vast.ai account and have loaded it with some money.